Dharma Ransomware Encrypted File

 What is a DHARMA file?

 Dharma ransomware is a type of malware utilized by cybercriminals that encrypts a user's files.
 After the ransomware takes the files hostage, it forces the victim to pay the perpetrator to unlock the files.
 It may be introduced to a victim's computer through spam emails with malicious links or file attachments, free file hosting websites, and Peer to Peer (P2P) networks.

 When the ransomware runs on a user's computer, it encrypts files on the computer and adds the .dharma extension onto the names of the files.
 It also appends an [[email protected]] or [[email protected]] email address with the extension.
 The types of files typically targeted include spreadsheets, documents, images, videos, and backup files, such as .DOCX, .PDF, .JPG, .AVI, and .DB files.
 For example, a spreadsheet.xlsx file becomes spreadsheet.xlsx.[[email protected]].dharma or spreadsheet.xlsx.[[email protected]].dharma.

 The virus then generates a README.txt file in each folder that stores an encrypted file on the user's computer.
-The README.txt file contains brief instructions explaining the hostile takeover of the user's files and how the user can recover his files by paying a ransom payment.
+The README.txt file contains brief instructions explaining the hostile takeover of the user's files and how the user can is meant to recover their files by paying a ransom payment.